-- Raynaud's phenomenon often coincides with or follows the onset of other symptoms.
+- Raynaud phenomenon often coincides with or follows the onset of other symptoms.

-- Renal disease: abnormal collagen deposition → thickening of renal arteriolar walls → decreased renal blood flow → reduced kidney function
+- Abnormal collagen deposition → thickening of renal arteriolar walls → decreased renal blood flow → reduced kidney function

 - Auto-antibodies: Antinuclear antibodies (ANA) present in about 90% of cases